You have epilepsy. People with epilepsy have seizures. A seizure is a sudden brief change in the electrical and chemical activity in the brain.

 What to Expect at Home

-Your doctor sent you home with medicines to help keep you from having more seizures.
-This is because the doctor concluded you were at continued risk of seizures.
-After you get home, your doctor may still need to change the dosage of your seizure drugs or add new medicines.
+Your provider sent you home with medicines to help keep you from having more seizures.
+This is because the provider concluded you were at risk of having more seizures.
+After you get home, your provider may still need to change the dosage of your seizure drugs or add new medicines.
 This may be because your seizures are not controlled, or you are having side effects.

 Activity and Lifestyle